eProsima/Fast-DDS-docs/docs/fastdds/transport/announced_locators.rst

 Externality levels
 ^^^^^^^^^^^^^^^^^^

-The main purpose of the external locators is to enable communication accross different levels of interconnected LANs.
+The main purpose of the external locators is to enable communication across different levels of interconnected LANs.
 Communication will be performed using the locators of the innermost LAN available.

 As an example, consider a network topology where the application is running on a host connected to a LAN of an office,